bra1nDump/ai-task-vscode/docs/multi-file-edit-mvp.md

     - Ask to generate filepath and line range numbers.
 Can provide multiple
   - Create new content
     - See how continue generates its new content
+- [Alternatively] Don't solve this problem!
+  - Assume a person only performs a single targeted change
+  - Have them select the region they want to change
+    - [Alternatively] simply use an existing tool to make a change or make the changes by hand
+    - Automatically pull git diff of the files with bread, this might be relevant
+  - Finding the target range problem is solved for the initial edit
+  - Finding follow up target ranges can be performed without llm - fast, predictable
+  - Extending the target range using abstract syntax tree spawned from the error location might not work as well, but is easy enough to test.
+    - At that point we can simply keep extending the context using VSCode select more command until we get enough context to fix the problem
+  - Bread mentions would still be useful because when making a change you still want to reference other documents.
+Ideally you can just mention it with file ought a complete language server in place of the edit comment
+  - I need to start working with abstract syntax trees either way, so I might as well start now

 # Challanges
 - llms are not good with structured data